-Congress is currently considering legislation that would govern how businesses protect sensitive consumer data such as Social Security, driver’s license, bank account and credit card numbers, and how consumers are notified if that data is breached.
+Congress is currently examining a wide range of privacy issues including how businesses protect sensitive consumer data such as Social Security, driver’s license, bank account and credit card numbers, and how consumers are notified if that data is breached.
 NRF strongly supports creation of a uniform national data breach notification law that would replace the conflicting and confusing state laws in place across the country, but is concerned because some industries have sought to be exempted from the legislation.

 NRF believes consumers would be best helped by a data breach law which ensures that consumers are notified no matter where a data breach might occur, whether it’s at a retailer, bank, credit card company, data service provider or elsewhere.
 NRF believes the new law should cover all entities that handle sensitive consumer data, and should not create or maintain an exemption from breach notification rules for any business.

 According to a recent Verizon report, retail accounts for only 4.8 percent of data breach incidents while the financial services industry accounts for 24.3 percent.
 And U.S. government agencies ranging from the Army to the IRS see more than 70 breach incidents a day, according to the Government Accountability Office.
 But data thefts committed against retailers receive the most attention because retail stores are household names consumers know.
 In addition, many state data breach laws require only retailers to notify the public of breaches without requiring banks to do the same.
 That can lead to the incorrect assumption that retailers are responsible for the bulk of breaches and can leave consumers in the dark about hundreds of non-retail breaches each year that put them at risk of identity theft or financial harm.